SunsetRay/Simple-DNS-Server/README.md

-# Simple-DNS-Server-with-learning
+# Simple-DNS-Server
-A Simple DNS Server with learning.
+A Simple DNS Server which can learn from messages from local DNS server.
 Implemented DNS protocol.

 Following these steps to initiate:
 1. Configure database.
 Import ./dns.sql to your MySQL database.
 Some commonly used websites are included.